-What if I go with a free VPN?
+What if I use a free VPN in Germany?

 If you’re familiar with the VPN industry, you’ve probably heard warnings about avoiding free VPNs.
 There are actually very good reasons for giving a wide berth to the services that come with a “free” tag.

-However, for basic VPN use, there are a few reliable services available for free:
+However, if you still want to use a free VPN in Germany, there are a few reliable services available for free:

 For more information about the whole deal with these VPNs, check out this article on free VPN providers.